Platte Purchase: Purchase

 "a meridian line passing through the middle of the mouth of the Kansas river, where the same empties into the Missouri river, thence, from the point aforesaid north, along the said meridian line, to the intersection of the parallel of latitude which passes through the rapids of the river Des Moines, making the said line correspond with the Indian boundary line."The purchase extended Missouri's western border north of the Kansas River east along the Missouri River to 95°46′ west longitude.

-Less than a year after the Indian Removal Act of 1830, by which the US was authorized to remove the Missouri General Assembly was petitioning Congress to more clearly define the border on the northwest corner of the state.
+Less than a year after the Indian Removal Act of 1830, by which the US was authorized to remove the Native American population, the Missouri General Assembly was petitioning Congress to more clearly define the border on the northwest corner of the state.
 The Legislature noted the boundary was not clear, and that the land was not surveyed, thus leading to settlers encroaching on the lands.
 The most spectacular example of encroachment was Joseph Robidoux, who had been operating an American Fur Company trading post at St. Joseph, Missouri since 1826.

 On January 27, 1835, Senator Lewis F. Linn wrote John Dougherty, an Indian agent, to inquire about acquiring the land.
 Dougherty agreed, noting that the territory was preventing access to Missouri River shipping by Missouri residents east of the purchase line.
 According to an early 20th-century historian, Dougherty's reputation among the Native Americans was that of the "Controller of Fire-water" from the Missouri River to the Columbia River.

 The first tribes to give up their land were the Potawatomi, who ceded their land in the Treaty of Chicago.
 They agreed to this in 1833 but the treaty wasn't finalized until 1835.
 The Potawatomi (about 1,000 to 2,000) moved north to a reservation in Pottawattamie County, Iowa (Council Bluffs, Iowa).
 They moved again 1837–1838 in the Potawatomi Trail of Death to Osawatomie, Kansas.

 The formal application came in the summer of 1835 at a meeting on the Dawes farm near Liberty, Missouri.
-Andrew S. Hughes, the US Indian agent for the Sac and Fox tribes, presided over a meeting of Missouri residents who formally asked Congress to acquire the land.
+Andrew S. Hughes, the US Indian agent for the Sauk and Meskwaki peoples, presided over a meeting of Missouri residents who formally asked Congress to acquire the land.
 Missouri senator Thomas Hart Benton introduced a bill to acquire the land and it was approved with little opposition in June 1836.